Large Language Model-Enhanced Relational Operators: Taxonomy, Benchmark, and Analysis: Operator Taxonomy

-\end{definition} Similarly, the functionality of \textsf{Match} also varies by operand types.
+Similarly, the functionality of \textsf{Match} also varies by operand types.
 Cell-wise matching enables semantic table joining (\eg, \texttt{LLMJoin} in BlendSQL~\cite{blendsql}).
 In Figure~\ref{fig:example}, Tables (a) and (b) can be joined on the condition ``the Company Name in Table (a) matches the Enterprise in Table (b)'' despite lacking primary-foreign keys.
 Row-wise matching identifies the same real-world entities, \eg, entity resolution in DataWrangle~\cite{fm4dt}.
 Column-wise matching detects semantically joinable columns across tables (\aka schema matching in DataWrangle), exemplified by linking ``Company Name'' column in Table (a) and ``Enterprise'' column in Table (b).

-We summarize three implementation strategies of \textsf{Match}: (1) \texttt{LLM-ALL} performs a one-time many-to-many matching~\cite{thalamusdb,comem}, by submitting all candidates from both two sets to the LLM in a single prompt and having it return all matches at once; (2) \texttt{LLM-ONE} performs iterative one-to-one matching by enumerating candidate pairs and prompting the LLM to judge each pair individually~\cite{thalamusdb,palimpzest,abacus,docetl,lotus,fm4dt,comem}, \ie, an LLM-enhanced nested-loop join; (3) \texttt{LLM-SEMI} performs one-to-many matching, that is, for each item in the left set, it prompts the LLM to select all matching items from the right set~\cite{blendsql,comem}, \ie, an LLM-enhanced semi-join or left join.
+We summarize three implementation strategies of \textsf{Match}: (1) \texttt{LLM-ALL} performs a one-time many-to-many matching~\cite{thalamusdb,comem}, by submitting all candidates from both sets to the LLM in a single prompt and having it return all matches at once; (2) \texttt{LLM-ONE} performs iterative one-to-one matching by enumerating candidate pairs and prompting the LLM to judge each pair individually~\cite{thalamusdb,palimpzest,abacus,docetl,lotus,fm4dt,comem}, \ie, an LLM-enhanced nested-loop join; (3) \texttt{LLM-SEMI} performs one-to-many matching, that is, for each item in the left set, it prompts the LLM to select all matching items from the right set~\cite{blendsql,comem}, \ie, an LLM-enhanced semi-join or left join. \begin{new} Given $n$ candidates in a left table and $m$ candidates in a right table, \texttt{LLM-ALL}, \texttt{LLM-ONE} and \texttt{LLM-SEMI} take $\mathcal{O}(1)$, $\mathcal{O}(n*m)$ and $\mathcal{O}(n)$ times of LLM calls, respectively. \end{new}